NeerajMohanty/NeerajMohanty/README.md

 I work in capital project management and build practical AI tools for real operational problems.

-My background is in healthcare and public sector projects, where I have managed equipment sourcing, coordination, and delivery across multi site initiatives in Canada.
+My background is in healthcare and public sector projects, where I managed equipment sourcing, coordination, and delivery across multi site initiatives in Canada.

 ## What I Build